 Note that the message function is a one-way communication and read-only for the app user.

 To view and see details about an incoming photo, simply click on the thumbnail located in the left pane.
 It will pop-up larger and display the metadata associated with it.

 Click on the “three dots” icon in a photo to activate following options:

-To enable notifications, click on the "spanner" icon in the top right corner of the Content Dashboard.
+To enable notifications, click on "Settings" in the left hand bar, and enable Pop-up notifications.
 A notification of a live stream will pop up on your screen, within a few seconds of the start.